Vyral/kwasi-bowie/_posts/2019-07-15-the-very-latest-news-and-notes-for-our-seattle-market.md

 We’re at about the midway point of July and a little over the midway point of the year, which makes now a good time to check back on our King, Pierce, and Snohomish County market.

-Let’s run through the year-over-year numbers for July. **Cited below for your convenience are time stamps that will direct you to various points in the video:**&nbsp;
+Let’s run through the year-over-year numbers for July. **Cited below for your convenience are timestamps that will direct you to various points in the video:**&nbsp;

 **<u>0:29 - King County:&nbsp;</u>**